 The subjects played the game, and then they were shown photos: Either of dogs and cats, or of cute puppies and kittens.
 Then they played the game again, and the people who saw puppies and kittens got better scores the second time around.
 They also took longer to play the game, so the researchers concluded that seeing cute animals made them do their work more deliberately and carefully.

-If your job doesn't involve the same kind of fine motor control as the game of Operation, you may think this study won't convince your boss to count looking at Cute Overload as work.
+If your job doesn't involve the same kind of fine motor control as the game of Operation, you may think this study won't convince your boss to count looking at cute cats as work.
 Never fear!
 The experimenters also used another task, which involved looking for certain numbers in a large matrix.

 Subjects also did better on this task after looking at photos of puppies and kittens, so the researchers concluded that cute animals made people more attentive.
 And there's no job that doesn't benefit from careful attention, right?
 So surf away for the those cute kitties.